scalabli/quo/docs/advanced.rst

     @cli.command()
     @quo.pass_obj
     def log(obj):
-        # obj is the repo opened in the cli group
+        # obj is the repo opened in the cli tether
         for entry in obj.db.query(...):
             quo.echo(entry)